simple-crypto/SCALib/README.rst

 - state-of-the art algorithms,
 - excellent performance (see `benchmarks <https://github.com/cassiersg/SCABench>`_).

-SCALib should be useful for any side-channel practitionner who wants to evaluate, but not necessarily attack, protected or non-protected implementations.
+SCALib should be useful for any side-channel practitioner who wants to evaluate, but not necessarily attack, protected or non-protected implementations.